 JIA Asian Street Kitchen

 Inspired by Asian Street food, JIA Asian Street Kitchen is an inventive and exciting new eatery in Bend’s food scene.
-The word “Jia” means family in Mandarin, and this new spot is serving up family style dishes meant to be shared.
+The word “Jia” means family in Mandarin, and this new spot is serving up family-style dishes meant to be shared.
 Pulling flavors from all across Asia, JIA’s menu boasts spicy green beans, pork belly bao, vegetable pho, and more.
 Come enjoy the greenery and whimsical ambiance of this must-try spot.
-JIA Asian Street Kitchen is open Monday-Saturday from 11:30am-2:30pm, and 4:30-8:00pm.
-19570 Amber Meadow Dr.
+JIA Asian Street Kitchen is open Monday-Saturday 11:30am-2:30pm and 4:30pm-8:00pm, Closed on Sunday.

 Ladybird Cultural Society

-With prohibition-era style cocktails and unique offerings, Ladybird Cultural Society, is bringing a classy, vintage flare to Bend’s Old Mill District.
+With prohibition-era style cocktails and unique offerings, Ladybird Cultural Society is bringing a classy, vintage flare to Bend’s Old Mill District.
 Dishing up high-end cuisine alongside traditional favorites with a fun twist (try the caviar deviled eggs) Ladybird makes for the perfect spot to celebrate.
 If it’s cocktails you’re in the mood for, check out their extensive cocktail menu serving up options for everyone from the Pink Lady Sour to the non-alcoholic Marlene in Morocco.
-Ladybird is open for dinner nightly starting at 4:45pm, enjoy Happy Hour at 4pm Monday-Friday, and come early at 12pm for Afternoon Delight Friday-Sunday.
-375 Powerhouse Dr. Unit 130.
+Ladybird is open for dinner nightly starting at 4:45 pm and enjoy a daily Happy Hour from 3pm-5pm.